Clubhouse announces new collaboration tool and free version of its project management platform – TechCrunch

-Clubhouse — the software project management platform focused on team collaboration, workflow transparency and ease of integration — is taking another big step towards its goal of democratizing efficient software development.
+Clubhouse — the software project management platform focused on team collaboration, workflow transparency and ease of integration — is taking another big step toward its goal of democratizing efficient software development.

 Traditionally, legacy project management programs in software development can often appear like an engineer feeding frenzy around a clunky stack of to-dos.
 Engineers have limited clarity into the work being done by other members of their team or into project tasks that fall outside of their own silo.